openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 However, [there is future work](https://github.com/openshift/enhancements/pull/918) to include zone support for vSphere within 4.11.
 Once this is implemented, the Machine API provider for vSphere will understand the concept of zones, defined within the `Infrastructure` resource.
-The ControlPlaneSet will then be able to balance Machines across the different zones by setting the new zone information within the provider specs as it does on other platforms.
+The `ControlPlaneMachineSet` will then be able to balance Machines across the different zones by setting the new zone information within the provider specs as it does on other platforms.

 #### Ensuring Machines match the desired state

-To ensure Machines are up to date with the desired configuration, the ControlPlaneSet controller will leverage a similar pattern to the workload controllers.
+To ensure Machines are up to date with the desired configuration, the `ControlPlaneMachineSet` controller will leverage a similar pattern to the workload controllers.
 It will hash the template and compare the hashed result with the spec of the Machines within the managed set.
 As we expect the failure domain to vary across the managed Machines, this will need to be omitted before the hash can be calculated.